 IoT in Healthcare: Smart Beds

 Thanks to technology and the growing innovation of IoT devices, the hospital bed has been reimagined.
-New smart beds monitor up to 35 data points, including a patient’s weight, body temperature, and heartbeat; and include blood, oxygen, and pressure sensors.
+New smart beds monitor up to 35 data points, including a patient’s weight, body temperature, movement, and heartbeat.
 The beds will electronically update a patient’s medical record with all data, including how many times the patient left their bed and how often they’ve been turned in bed.
-Some smart beds even include verbal alerts that can be triggered, like, “please don’t get up,” and USB ports for patients to charge their mobile devices.
+Some smart beds even include verbal alerts that can be triggered, such as, “Please don’t get up,” and USB ports for patients to charge their mobile devices.

 When used in acute care or long-term care facilities, these smart beds help medical teams continuously monitor patients’ health in a non-invasive way.
 They increase patients’ safety by automatically transferring all data in real-time over the wireless network, allowing medical teams to instantly review and monitor patients’ vitals.
 In addition, alerts are sent if there are any sudden changes in a patient’s health or movement (i.e. if a patient tries to get out of bed when they shouldn’t), enabling medical personnel to intervene before patient health deteriorates.
 In one study, the use of heart rate and respiratory rate sensing technology in smart beds reduced the rate of code blue events by 86%, and resulted in a 45% reduction in the average stay of ICU patients transferred from the medical-surgical unit.

 Smart beds definitely seem to be a worthwhile investment, but there are a few necessary steps to walk through before adding them to your hospital or care facility.
 These beds rely on a robust wireless network infrastructure.
 Without one, medical professionals can’t depend on the smart beds to gather and transmit life-saving patient data.
-To ensure your network is in optimal health, work with a WiFi Assurance platform that delivers:
+To ensure your network is in optimal health, work with an AI-powered Wi-Fi optimization platform that delivers:

 Complete Network Visibility